 Characteristics of school bus transportation

-According to the American School Bus Council, an estimated 480,000 yellow school buses provide transportation service daily in the United States.
+According to the Schoolbus Fleet, an estimated 471,461 yellow school buses provide transportation service daily in the United States.
 About 25 million elementary and secondary school children ride school buses to and from school each day.
-This compares to projections from the U.S. Department of Education of K-12 enrollments in fall 2016 of about 56.9 million public school students and 5.9 million private school students.
+This compares to projections from the U.S. Department of Education of K-12 enrollments in Fall 2018 of about 57.2 million public school students and 6.7 million private school students.

 The interactive map allows you to explore crash details of the 117 school bus-related fatal crashes in 2018.
 The filters on the right side of the map allow you to search for crashes by state, weather conditions, and indicate if speeding or distracted driving was reported as contributing circumstances.
 More details are also available by hovering over the red circular crash symbols.

 - Data Table

 Injury data for 2016 are NSC tabulations of the NHTSA Crash Report Sampling System.
-School bus transportation data accessed Oct.
-12, 2018, from American School Bus Councils.
+School bus transportation data accessed Nov.
+6, 2019, from Schoolbus Fleet.

 Student enrollment data from the Digest of Education Statistics: 2018, accessed Nov.
 6, 2019, from the National Center for Education Statistics.